apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 These server as the starting steps to troubleshoot any issues with the topology, and leave you in a position to identify the root cause easily.

-In the end, there is a small section on how to tune your topology to make the best use of resources.

 This guide is organized into following broad sections:

 * How to tell if my topology is running fine
 * Where is the problem in my topology
 * Frequently seen issues
-* How to tune the topology

 This guide is useful for topology writers.
-The issues related to Heron set up or its internals, like `schedulers`, etc, are not discussed here.
+The issues related to Heron setup or its internals, like `schedulers`, etc, are not discussed here.

 ### How to tell if my topology is running fine